mp-se/gravitymon/src_docs/source/configuration.rst

    The token is included in the iSpindle JSON format and will be used for both HTTP targets.
 If you need to have 2 different tokens please use the :ref:`format-editor` to customize the data format.

+* **HTTP 3 (GET):**

+   Endpoint to send data via http.
+This is using an HTTP GET request instead of a post.
+This means that the values are appended to the URL like; http://endpoint?param=value&param2=value2.
+You can customize the format using :ref:`format-editor`.

+   If you add the prefix `https://` then the device will use SSL when sending data.

+* **Token 2:**

+   The token is included in the default format for the HTTP GET url but can be used for any of the formats.
+For HTTP GET use can use this for an authorization token with for instance ubidots or blynk http api.

 * **Brewfather URL:**